NHK Broadcasting Center

 The NHK Broadcasting Center (NHK放送センター, Enueichikei Hōsō Sentā), the headquarters of NHK, is located in Jinnan, Shibuya, Tokyo, Japan.
-It includes studios and offices, as well as shops and the popular Studio Park, which is a popular attraction for schoolchildren and tourists.
+It includes studios and offices, as well as shops and Studio Park, which is a popular attraction for schoolchildren and tourists.

 Located within the same complex is the NHK Hall, in which performances are regularly held and often televised.

-The center also hosts offices of international broadcasters, including KBS of South Korea, China Central Television, the American Broadcasting Company, and the Australian Broadcasting Corporation.
+The center also hosts offices of international broadcasters, including KBS of South Korea, China Central Television, the Public Broadcasting Service, and the Australian Broadcasting Corporation.

 A number of NHK-related companies have offices at buildings in nearby streets.

+The center also houses the NHK Metropolitan Bureau which handles the main Kanto region feeds of NHK's radio and television services.

 Overview

 Most of the nationwide network programs are produced and transmitted here, and it also serves as a base for block broadcasting for the Kanto-Koshinetsu region.
 There are satellite broadcasting stations that carry out satellite broadcasting and international broadcasting stations that carry out international broadcasting (NHK World TV, NHK World Radio Japan) outside of Japan.